AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-complete-guide.md

 Common token errors:

-- `invalid_client`: Your client_id is not recognized or client assertion validation failed
+- `invalid_client`: Your client_id is not recognised or client assertion validation failed
 - `invalid_grant`: Authorization code expired, already used, or doesn't match your client
 - `invalid_request`: Missing required parameters or malformed request
-- `unauthorized_client`: Your client isn't authorized for the requested grant type
+- `unauthorized_client`: Your client isn't authorised for the requested grant type

 **Attribute Endpoint Errors:**